Vaei/FBIK/README.md

 > [!NOTE]
 > The Full Body IK node in Control Rig is really good
-> <br>Climbing ladders, proning on the ground, mantling all benefit from a good FBIK solution
+> <br>Climbing ladders, proning on the ground, mantling, etc., all benefit from a good FBIK solution
-> <br>However Control Rig can be clunky and take a lot of work to get setup, this allows you to get the same behaviour without any Control Rig
+> <br>This allows you to get the same behaviour without any Control Rig

 # Installation